Batwoman season 1

 The first season of the American television series Batwoman premiered on The CW on October 6, 2019, and consisted of 20 episodes.
-The series is based on the DC Comics character Kate Kane / Batwoman, a costumed vigilante created by Geoff Johns, Grant Morrison, Greg Rucka, Mark Waid, and Keith Giffen, and is set in the Arrowverse, sharing continuity with other Arrowverse television series.
+The series is based on the DC Comics character Kate Kane / Batwoman, a costumed vigilante created by Geoff Johns, Grant Morrison, Greg Rucka, Mark Waid, and Keith Giffen.
+It is set in the Arrowverse, sharing continuity with other Arrowverse television series.
 The showrunner for this season is Caroline Dries.

-Ruby Rose stars as Kate, and she is joined by main cast members Rachel Skarsten, Meagan Tandy, Nicole Kang, Camrus Johnson, Elizabeth Anweis and Dougray Scott.
+Ruby Rose stars as Kate, and is joined by main cast members Rachel Skarsten, Meagan Tandy, Nicole Kang, Camrus Johnson, Elizabeth Anweis and Dougray Scott.
 Rose previously appeared as a guest actor in the fifth annual Arrowverse crossover.
 Batwoman was picked up for a full season by The CW in October 2019, and filming took place primarily in Vancouver, British Columbia.
 Production was shut down in March 2020 due to the COVID-19 pandemic, leaving the season with only 20 of the planned 22 episodes.

 The series premiere was watched by 1.86 million viewers and had a 0.5 18–49 demographic rating.
 It is the only season to feature Rose, who left the series ahead of the second season.